Google Drive: File limits

+Overall file limit

+On April 3, 2023, it was reported that Google had also quietly introduced a user "creation limit" of 5 million files around February 2023.
+This was later removed one day after it was publicly discovered following user backlash.

 Quick Access

 Introduced in the Android app in September 2016, Quick Access uses machine learning to "intelligently predict the files you need before you've even typed anything".
 The feature was announced to be expanded to iOS and the web in March 2017, though the website interface received the feature in May.

 Search

 Search results can be narrowed by file type, ownership, visibility, and the open-with app.
 Users can search for images by describing or naming what is in them.
 For example, a search for "mountain" returns all the photos of mountains, as well as any text documents about mountains.
 Text in images and PDFs can be extracted using optical character recognition.
 In September 2016, Google added "natural language processing" for searching on the Google Drive website, enabling specific user search queries like "find my budget spreadsheet from last December".
 In February 2017, Google integrated Drive and the Google Search app on Android, letting users search for keywords, switch to an "In Apps" tab, and see any relevant Drive files.